antonbezr/Vehicle-GPS-Improvement/README.md

 ### Raspberry Pi

-`storeData.py`: collects all the data outputted by the Arduino.
+`storeData.py` - collects all the data outputted by the Arduino.

-`processData.py`: performs the Kalman filter using all the data outputted by the Arduino.
+`processData.py` - performs the Kalman filter using all the data outputted by the Arduino.

 ### Arduino

-`car.ino`: contains the final sketch uploaded to the Arduino to output all sensor measurements.
+`car.ino` - the final sketch uploaded to the Arduino to output all sensor measurements.

+`compass.ino` - an IMU compass allowing for testing of the magnetic heading.

 Required Arduino libraries:
 * `AltSoftSerial`